lovetoys/lovetoys/README.md

 - **system** (System) - Instance of the system to be added.
 - **type** (String) - optional; Should be either "draw", "logic" or unspecified

 This function registers the system in the engine.
 The systems' functions will be called in the order they've been added.
-As long as the system implements either the `update` or the `draw` function, Lovetoys will guess the `type` parameter for you.
+As long as the system implements either the `update` or the `draw` function, lovetoys will guess the `type` parameter for you.
 If a system implements both, draw and update function, you will need to specify the `type` and add the system twice, once to draw and once to update.
-Otherwise Lovetoys couldn't know in what order to execute the `update` and `draw` methods.
+Otherwise lovetoys couldn't know in what order to execute the `update` and `draw` methods.

 #### Engine:stop(system)